jasirfayas/Deceptive-Article-Detection/README.md

 ```
 python main.py
 ```
-When this command has run completely, you will be shown a **web address** which is **127.0.0.1:8083**.
-Type that in your web browser.
+When this command has run completely, you will be shown a **web address** which is **127.0.0.1:8083** on the terminal.
+Type that address in your web browser.

-( Note: You should not close the python terminal until you want to stop the program.)
+(Note: You should not close the python terminal until you want to stop the program.)

 ## Using the program
 Now your browser will show a webpage which has fields to type in article headlines and body.